 All Our Father, which art in heaven, hallowed be thy name, thy kingdom come, thy will be done, in earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our trespasses, as we forgive them that trespass against us.
 And lead us not into temptation; but deliver us from evil.
+For thine is the kingdom, the power and the glory, for ever and ever.
 Amen.

-Dean The Almighty God bless us with his grace: Christ give us the joys of everlasting life: and unto the fellowship of the citizens above may the King of Angels bring us all.
+- Dean The Almighty God bless us with his grace: Christ give us the joys of everlasting life: and unto the fellowship of the citizens above may the King of Angels bring us all.

-All Amen.
+- All Amen.

-¶ The congregation sits.
+- ¶ The congregation sits.